rkyv (archive) is a zero-copy deserialization framework for Rust.

 Isn't this very unsafe if you access untrusted data?

-Yes, but you can still access untrusted data if you validate the archive first with bytecheck.
-It's an extra step, but it's usually still less than the cost of deserializing using a traditional format. rkyv has proven to round-trip faster than bincode for all tested use cases.
+If you skip validation, then yes.
+You can still access untrusted data if you validate the archive first with bytecheck.
+It's an extra step, but it's usually still less than the cost of deserializing using a traditional format.

 Doesn't that mean I always have to validate?

-No. There are many other ways you can verify your data, for example with checksums and signed buffers.
+No, there are many other ways you can verify your data, for example with checksums and cryptographic signatures.

 Isn't it kind of deceptive to say rkyv is fast and then require validation?

-As long as you can (reasonably) guarantee that, then accessing the archive is safe.
+As long as you can reasonably uphold those preconditions, then accessing the archive is safe.
 Not every archive needs to be validated, and you can use a variety of different techniques to guarantee data integrity and security.

 Contributors